Modi, Shah can go anywhere but will eventually be caught for indulging in 'vote chori': Rahul | Politics

 "Nitish Kumar should tell us why in 20 years he has not been able to set up food processing units in a state, which has such a rich harvest of fish and foxnuts (makhana)," he said.

-The CM "does not want employment for the youth of Bihar", who "do not want to remain labourers", Gandhi said at another rally in Purnea.
+The CM "does not want employment for the youth of Bihar", who "do not want to remain labourers", Gandhi said at the Purnea rally.

+He also alleged that land is given away to big corporates at throwaway prices in the state.

+"Amit Shah has the temerity to say that because of scarcity of land, Bihar cannot witness industrial growth.
+But, his government finds a way out for giving away 1,000 acres of land, at a throwaway price, to a business house," Gandhi said, hinting at a power plant in Bhagalpur district.

 "I can tell you with certainty that the BJP-led government will not be able to form the next government in the state.
-Nitish Kumar will never be able to head a government in Bihar," asserted Gandhi.
+Nitish Kumar will never be able to head a government in Bihar," the Congress leader added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)